EffectOrientedProgramming/book/Chapters/05_Testing.md

 Testing requires predictability.
 Effects that use external systems are unpredictable.
-How do we write predictable tests for Effects?
-When testing, we replace external systems with predictable ones.
+To create predictable tests for Effects, we replace the external systems with predictable ones.
 We can do this because Effects are isolated and accessible, and because they delay execution.

 To easily replace external systems during testing, we provide that external system via a `ZLayer` (covered in the [Initialization](04_Initialization.md) chapter).